jedisct1/libsodium-doc/hashing/generic_hashing.md

 The `crypto_generichash_*` function set is implemented using BLAKE2b, a simple, standardized ([RFC 7693](https://www.rfc-editor.org/authors/rfc7693.txt)) secure hash function that is as strong as SHA-3 but faster than SHA-1 and MD5.

-Unlike functions such as MD5, SHA-1 and SHA-256, this function is safe against hash length extension attacks.
+Unlike MD5, SHA-1 and SHA-256, this function is safe against hash length extension attacks.

 BLAKE2b's salt and personalisation parameters are accessible through the lower-level functions whose prototypes are defined in `crypto_generichash_blake2b.h`.